 The 11.6-mile portion of the trail from Swanton to Sheldon, passing through the APE in Highgate, was completed between 2018 and 2021.
-The plan to adaptively reuse the entire railroad corridor for recreation, including interpretive signage and funding for rehabilitation and maintenance, will help preserve the St. Johnsbury and Lake Champlain Railroad's historic integrity of design, location, setting, association, and feeling.
-Therefore, in WSP's opinion the property should remain eligible for the SR/NRHP.
+The plan to adaptively reuse the entire railroad corridor for recreation, including interpretive signage and funding for rehabilitation and maintenance.
+The St. Johnsbury and Lake Champlain/Lamoille Valley Railroad retains its overall historic integrity, and therefore an updated Determination of Eligibility for the NRHP may be considered for any future projects that may affect the historic resource.